skip to content

 The Rossi X-ray Timing Explorer Mission

-The Rossi X-ray Timing Explorer (RXTE) is a satellite that observes the fast-moving, high-energy worlds of black holes, neutron stars, X-ray pulsars and bursts of X-rays that light up the sky and then disappear forever.
+Daisy, dai-sy, give me your answer, do ...
+The Rossi X-ray Timing Explorer (RXTE) mission observed the fast-moving, high-energy worlds of black holes, neutron stars, X-ray pulsars and bursts of X-rays that light up the sky and then disappear forever.

 How fast and how energetic are they?
 Well, some pulsars spin faster than a thousand times a second.
-And a neutron star produces a gravitational pull so powerful that a marshmallow striking the star's surface would hit with the force of a thousand hydrogen bombs.
+And a neutron star produces a gravitational pull so powerful that a marshmallow striking the star's surface would hit with the force of an early atomic bomb.
 Astronomers study changes that happen from microseconds to months in cosmic objects to learn about how gravity works near black holes, how pulsars in binary systems are affected by mass transferring from one star to the other, and how the giant engines in distant galaxies are powered.
-RXTE was launched into low-Earth orbit on December 30, 1995, and is still going strong, making unique contributions to our understanding of these extreme objects.
+RXTE was launched into low-Earth orbit on December 30, 1995, and after 16 years of incredible discoveries about these extreme objects, was decommissioned on January 5, 2012.
+The terabytes of data in the RXTE archive will provide a wealth of information to power more discoveries for years to come.

-For RXTE, the trick to observing these kinds of objects is all in the timing -- an ability to observe changes in X-ray brightness that occur in a mere thousandths of a second, or over several years.
+For RXTE, the trick to observing extreme objects is all in the timing -- an ability to observe changes in X-ray brightness that occur in a mere thousandths of a second, or over several years.
 Learn more about how this one-of-a-kind satellite has reshaped our understanding of what goes on in the most violent and bizarre regions of the Universe.

 Enter here for images, videos and tales from the world of extremes.